Manipulating Objects (e.g. swimming cells, quantum dots) by Micro Flow Feedback Control

 Below we show some movies that demonstrate our capabilities.
 For details on device fabrication, control algorithms, and capabilities, please see our published journal papers.

-Above: Theoretical simulation for steering 8 particles at once,
+Above: Theoretical simulation for steering 8 particles at once, to an accuracy of 1 mm. |

-Above: Steering of one yeast cell along a UMD path,
+of one yeast cell along a UMD path, to an accuracy of 1 mm. |

 PHOTOS

 Above Left: Photograph of the microfluidic devices with the Cursive “UMD” path super-imposed on the image.
-The four control electrodes are located outside figure frame.
-Above Right: The actual path of the yeast cell (white dot) in the feedback control experiment.
+The four control electrodes are located outside figure frame. | Above Right: The actual path of the yeast cell (white dot) in the feedback control experiment.
 The yeast cell is being steered to an accuracy of one micron.
-Any other cell that is small enough to act as a particle in the flow could also be steered in this way: the type of cell is not important from a flow control perspective.
+Any other cell that is small enough to act as a particle in the flow could also be steered in this way: the type of cell is not important from a flow control perspective. |

 Steering 4 particles at once (top view): grey disks = electrodes; color field = electric potential; arrows = electric field; black circles = particles to be steered; black curves = actual particles paths (match desired paths).